-Tap back to go to the weather routing map
+Tap back to go to the weather routing map.

-Sail polars are very simple to set up and are suitable for cruising boats, where you cannot select a predefined polar.
+Sail Polars are very simple to set up and are suitable for cruising boats, where you cannot select a predefined polar.
 Enter your boat speed at 50.
-90. And 160 degrees true in average 15 knot wind speed conditions.
-We assume this is the max speed for the vessel and the boat speed decreases as the wind drops.
+90. And 160 degrees true in average 15-knot wind speed conditions.
+We assume this is the max speed for the vessel, and the boat speed decreases as the wind drops.

 We now have a Polar Import Feature.
-On the Advanced Polar section of the Weather Routing Preferences you can import a '.txt' file (PredictWind format) and a '.pol' format polar.
+On the Advanced Polar section of the Weather Routing Preferences, you can import a '.txt' file (PredictWind format) and a '.pol' format polar.
 The imported polar will automatically fill the Advanced Polar Text Box. '.pol' polar files will be converted to the PredictWind format before being pasted into the Text Box.
-You can then calculate a route as normal using the imported advanced polar.
+You can then calculate a route as usual using the imported advanced polar.

-All other routing preferences which include Motoring settings, Comfort settings and tidal and Ocean currents can be adjusted in each platform, but they do not transfer across platforms.
+All other routing preferences, which include Motoring settings, Comfort settings and tidal and Ocean currents, can be adjusted in each platform, but they do not transfer across platforms.

-Please click here for more information.
+Please click here to contact us if you need more help or information.